 - Where possible, fix problems referred to in reviews.
 This can prompt reviewers to submit newer, more positive reviews.

 3) Create transparency.

 Every business’s reputation depends on transparency with customers.
 People never want to feel that the businesses with which they interact are hiding something.
-This is particularly true for highly personal, high-touch businesses like senior living facilities.
+This is particularly true for highly personal, high-touch businesses like senior care communities.
 Online reputation management practices that increase transparency help ensure your reviews are read in an informative context that gives readers a clear understanding of your facility.

 Ensure your facility’s business listings and directory listings are current and accurate, and that information in them matches what’s on your website.
 Stream online reviews directly to your website to make it more informative and transparent to online researchers.